-The Lost Lake Trail has long been renowned as one of Alaska's classic backcountry mountain bike rides, and it's absolutely a must-ride if you're in the region!
-The ride begins from a trailhead outside the town of Seward by climbing through the deep Alaskan rainforest.
-The first few switchbacks on the ascent include some large technical features that you may have to hike your bike up, but this isn't indicative of the rest of the climb.
+The Lost Lake Trail has long been renowned as one of Alaska's classic backcountry trails, and it's absolutely a must-hike if you're in the region!
+The hike begins from a trailhead outside the town of Seward by climbing through the deep Alaskan rainforest.
+The first few switchbacks on the ascent include some large technical features that might seem intimidating, but this isn't indicative of the rest of the climb.

-While there are a few more big features on the way up, overall the trail tread is very rideable and manageable.
+While there are a few more big features on the way up, overall the trail tread is very manageable.

 But that's all part of the adventure when braving the Alaskan wilderness!
-You'll pedal for miles above treeline, enjoying long-range views if the clouds are high enough.
+You'll hike for miles above treeline, enjoying long-range views if the clouds are high enough.